Lolindhir/PnP/docs/assets/rules/Classes/Shaman.md

 **Ability instead of Casting.** Casting the spell doesn't count as casting or concentrating for such things as *Counterspell*, the Earth Aspects casting constraint, Barbarian Rage and so on.
 You still have to concentrate on it and have to make concentration checks as usual.

-**Free Usage.** You can cast the spell once at 4th level without expending a spell slot, and you must finish a Long Rest before you can do so again.
+**Free Usage.** You can cast the spell once per Adventuring Day at 4th level without expending a spell slot.
 The level at which you cast the spell increases as you reach certain Shaman levels as described in the Free Elemental Manifestation Level table below.

 ##### Free Elemental Manifestation Level
 | Shaman Level | Spell Level |